Pray for All People

 • Give thanks for them.

 Pray for all people.
 That means to pray for neighbors who are inconsiderate in how and where they park, whose kids make too much noise and leave skate jumps and rubbish on the sidewalk.
 It means to pray for business people who don’t care about the homeless and for the homeless people who aggravate the business people.
-It means to pray for our political leaders: for the officials we elected last time; for those who have been in office for a long time; and for those we should elect the next time we have the opportunity to vote.
+It means to pray for politicians in this election year, and for the officials we elected last time; the ones who are in, the ones who are in and on their way out, and the ones that are out and on their way in.